Time-dependent fluctuating local field approach for description of the correlated fermions dynamics: Introduction

 To formulate the TD fluctuating local field (TD-FLF) approach, we begin by representing the many-body state as an ensemble of single-particle states, each corresponding to a distinct value of an external field.
 To capture the system’s dynamics, we postulate that all time dependence resides in the real-valued distribution function over this ensemble.
 We demonstrate that, under this ansatz, the time-dependent Schr\"odinger equation reduces to a generalized eigenvalue problem for the distribution function.
 Notably, the dimensionality of this problem is substantially smaller than that of the exact Fock-space representation.
 Moreover, the computational cost of the TD-FLF scheme increases only modestly with growing system complexity.
 To illustrate this, consider again MCTDHF method: it requires evaluating a moderate number of Slater determinants, each built from different time-dependent orbitals --- an aspect that drives up computational effort.
 In contrast, TD-FLF also employs Slater determinants constructed from single-particle states, and while their number may be large (yet moderate, thanks to the reduced basis), all share the same set of orbitals.
 This key distinction suppresses the rapid growth of numerical cost typically encountered in other correlated methods.

 We test our TD-FLF approach on the description of magnetic properties of the two-dimensional Hubbard lattice at half filling.
 This system is known to exhibit strong antiferromagnetic (AFM) fluctuations, even in the weak- to moderate-coupling regimes \cite{PhysRevB.65.081105}, making its theoretical description nontrivial.
 To enable rigorous benchmarking, we consider small plaquettes, for which exact diagonalization (ED) results are available \cite{PhysRevB.46.11779,doi:10.1142/S0217979289001202}.
 Numerical simulations of the magnetization dynamics show that the TD-FLF method reproduces the ED results exactly for the $2\times 2$ lattice and provides a highly accurate approximation for the $2\times 4$ lattice, substantially outperforming the parental mean-field approximation in both cases.
+Notably, our calculations show that TD-FLF has an advantage over more sophisticated methods like TDDFT-DMFT \cite{PhysRevLett.106.116401} by successfully capturing damping of magnetization oscillations, which manifests influence of interaction on the correlated fermions dynamics.
 A subsequent Fourier analysis of the time-dependent magnetization reveals a characteristic oscillatory pattern; remarkably, the TD-FLF scheme captures both the frequencies and relative amplitudes of these oscillations quite accurately.